Efficiently Controllable Graphs

-Not every family of graphs, $G(n)$, admits a decomposition into blocks such that the fraction of controls vanishes while the elementary operation needed scales polynomially with the number of vertices.
+Not every family of graphs, $G(n)$, admits a decomposition into blocks such that the fraction of controls vanishes while the number of elementary operations needed scales polynomially with the number of vertices.
 To distinguish between efficiently controllable graphs and and graphs that are not efficiently controllable, we now present a formal definition of the efficently controllable family of graphs.

-{\textit{Definition: Efficiently controllable family.}} A family of graphs, $G(n)$, indexed by the number of vertices, $n$, is called an efficiently controllable family if for every $n$ there exists a decomposition into connected sub-graphs, blocks, $G(n)=\cup_{K=1}^{N(n)} G_k$ such that $\text{lim}_{n\rightarrow \infty} \sum_{1=j<k=N}|G_j, G_k| /n \rightarrow 0$ where $|G_j, G_k|$ is the cardinality of $G_j \cap G_k$, the controls between two blocks; in addition, we require that control complexity $D(n) 2^{2xL}/ \epsilon = O(\text{poly}(n), \text{poly}(1/\epsilon))$ where $L(n)$ is the maximum size of blocks and $D(n)$ is the diameter of the graph formed by the blocks.
+{\textit{Definition: Efficiently controllable family.}} A family of graphs, $G(n)$, indexed by the number of vertices, $n$, is called an efficiently controllable family if for every $n$ there exists a decomposition into connected sub-graphs, blocks, $G(n)=\cup_{K=1}^{N(n)} G_k$ such that $\text{lim}_{n\rightarrow \infty} \sum_{1=j<k=N}|G_j \cap G_k| /n \rightarrow 0$ where $|G_j \cap G_k|$ is the cardinality of $G_j \cap G_k$, the controls between two blocks; in addition, we require that control complexity $D(n) 2^{2xL}/ \epsilon = O(\text{poly}(n), \text{poly}(1/\epsilon))$ where $L(n)$ is the maximum size of blocks and $D(n)$ is the diameter of the graph formed by the blocks.
 Note that the definition can be easily generalized to control of classical networks and other complexity measures.

 We give a simple example of a scalable network architecture.
 Quantum information can be transferred from one end to the other of a one dimensional chain of $n$ qubits using a fraction of them as controls.
 This fraction can be chosen so that it vanishes as $n$ goes to infinity, and the number of elementary operations required scales polynomially with $n$.
 Assume $N$ blocks of qubits of size $L-1$.
 Between neighboring blocks lies a single control qubit.
 Then the fraction of controls is $c/n=1/L$.
 We choose $L=\text{log}N/2x$ so that $c/n$ vanishes as $n$ goes to infinity.
 In order to enact arbitrary unitary operations between the blocks lying at the right and left ends, one first decouples block 1 and 2 from the rest of the chain and transfers quantum information coherently from 1 to 2, then decouples block 2 and 3, then 3 and 4, etc. Thus it takes $O(N)$ steps to mediate quantum information between the blocks that lie at the ends.
 The number of elementary operations required to perform arbitrary operations with accuracy $\epsilon$ between adjacent blocks is of the order $\text{s}(2L-1)$.
 Thus the total number of elementary operations needed to couple the blocks at the ends is $O(N\text{s}(2L-1))$.
 With the choice we made for $L$, the quantum gate complexity to enact any desired quantum logic operation between any two blocks is at most $O(n^2)$.